-Parasites are unwelcome guests to your pet’s body, and can endanger his or her well-being.
+Parasites are unwelcome guests to your pet’s body, and can threaten his or her well-being.
 There are many different kinds of parasite which can infect dogs and cats, both on the inside and outside of their bodies.
 Fortunately, most of these parasites are easily treated, easily prevented, or both.

 Though too small to see with the naked eye, hookworms can cause serious harm to your pet’s health, and may even be fatal if left untreated – especially in kittens and puppies.
 These microscopic bloodsuckers are transmitted either by ingestion or by larval penetration of the skin.
 This can happen by exposure to water or an environment which has been contaminated, often by feces.
 Humans can even become infected by walking barefoot in contaminated areas.
 Puppies and kittens, on the other hand, typically acquire this parasite through their mother’s milk.
 Hookworms cause anemia, and can inflame the small intestines they infest.
 The good news is that, in most cases, hookworms can be easily cured via medication.

 The parasite we see most commonly in pets is the roundworm.
 Unlike their fellow intestinal pests, roundworms can be seen with the naked eye, and can cause lethargy, swelling, poor appetite, and vomiting.
 They are contracted by fecal-oral transmission, and are particularly disposed to inhabiting the intestines of puppies from puppy mills and pet shops, as the close-quarter confinement of animals in these conditions makes it easy for them to spread.
 However, these worms can infect any dog or cat, and even people.
 Even worse, in human hosts, roundworms sometimes get lost and leave the intestine (this is known as “visceral larval migrans”), in which case the worms can wind up in the eye or brain, resulting in irreversible damage.
 Regular fecal examinations allow us to determine if your pet has these worms, and routine deworming can end any infestation of your pet.